tiptenbrink/thesis/finalpresentation.md

 ---

-? am i explaining research gap enough?
+todo? am i explaining research gap enough?

-<--- 4 minutes

 I've given more detail on CP, unsatisfiability and proof checking (animations) in more detail.
 Let's move on to the element that makes clear what _my_ contribution is: "step".